Chamblen12/DataViz_Final_Proj/updates.md

 ## March 3oth End of Class
 Worked on adding a second graph below first one using fluidRow but struggled.
 Got better understanding of statistics im using and what they actually reprsent.

+## April 4th Beginning of Class
+Didn't make much progress on the shiny end of things.
+Graph not always popping up in correct position.
+Radar chart not comparing stats either.